 When I was 12 years old, my family and I went to a garage sale where we happened upon a record player.
 I HAD to have it!
 I loved that thing.
 My favorite record?
 Sonny and Cher.
 Haha.

 The 3rd workbook is about music listening devices and their development over the years.
-Click the link below to grab you free copy.
+Click the link below to go to my Teachers Pay Teachers page and purchase your copy for only $5.

 Thanks for reading!
 If you found this post useful don’t forget to like, share, and comment.